 SEO stands for search engine optimization and is the process of optimizing a website to increase its position in the search engine result pages (SERPs) to increase organic traffic.
 SEOs do not manipulate Google, they manipulate websites in a way that exposes value to search engines.

-SEO Basics & Best Practices
+SEO Basics & Best Practices in 2021

 SEO is a way of doing things that is founded in best practices.
 A strong understanding of the basics of SEO will allow you to create content that people are searching for that results in steady organic traffic to your website.